Alafazam/bug-capture/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to access the bug capture platform.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Usage

+1. **Login**: Use the provided credentials to access the platform
+2. **Start Session**: Begin a new testing session
+3. **Capture Media**: Take screenshots or record videos as needed
+4. **Create Reports**: Generate detailed bug reports with captured media
+5. **Jira Integration**: Send reports directly to your Jira project

 ## Learn More